fraubentz/odin-recipes/README.md

-This is a basic recipe website project, coded in HTML and a bit of CSS.
+This is a basic recipe website project, coded in HTML.
+I added a bit of CSS, even though it is not required for this assignment under The Odin Project.
+My personal goal is to learn how to use Git properly in Linux and figure out how to troubleshoot when problems arise.